-Tanning hide into leather involves for the most part, a process which permanently alters the protein structure of hide or skin as mentioned above, making it durable and less if not totally unlikely of decomposition.
-Also, in some cases giving it another colour.
+Tanning hide into leather involves, for the most part, a process that permanently alters the protein structure of hide or skin as mentioned above, making it durable and less if not totally unlikely of decomposition.
+Also, in some cases giving it another color.

-Prior to tanning, the hides or skins go through a hair removal, degreased, desalted and soaked in water for anytime between six hours to two days.
+Prior to tanning, the hides or skins go through hair removal, degreased, desalted, and soaked in water for anytime between six hours to two days.

 Glancing through history, we are told that this process of tanning used tannin, which is an acidic chemical compound from which the tanning process draws its name.

-Tannin is a German word which means oak or fir trees from which the compound was drawn.
-On arrival of the Industrial Revolution, a type of Chromium which is another solution, was adopted by tanners.
+Tannin is a German word that means oak or fir trees from which the compound was drawn.
+On arrival of the Industrial Revolution, a type of Chromium which is another solution was adopted by tanners.

 The tanning process begins with obtaining hides or skins preferably leaving out the actual killing of animals solely for this purpose.
 These hides or skins go through curing to prevent decomposition of the protein substance called collagen from bacterial growth.